Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Bare metal orchestration.
 GameFabric's core product covers orchestration on Nitrado's bare metal infrastructure.
 Pricing is not disclosed.

 Cloud infrastructure (Bring Your Own Cloud).
 GameFabric's hybrid model requires studios to bring their own cloud contracts from AWS, Azure, or GCP.
 Cloud costs are billed directly to the studio through their own cloud contract, not through GameFabric.
 As GameFabric's FAQ states: "Cloud services are billed to you directly through your contract."
-This indicates that the cloud infrastructure is likely an entirely separate cost on top of GameFabric's orchestration fees.

 Per-region pricing.
 Each region must be individually configured and paid for.
 Studios deploying globally must budget for every region they wish to cover, creating a multiplier effect for games with players worldwide.
 This is in stark contrast to Edgegap's regionless approach, where all 615+ locations are available on-demand at a single, universal price.